dpak11/blockchain/README.md

 # Blockchain (Phase-4)

-A decentralised blockchain application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.

-> Status: Coding to begin (On Hold)
+Display full list of registered blockchain users who are connected to the network.
+Distribute the `blockchain` between these users, and keep track of transactions